 AccessAble’s Access Guides have been used by over 3 million people in the last 12 months.
-The Guides are based on a surveyors assessment and are a factual, objective resource that simply states what can be expected on arrival.
+The Guides are based on a surveyors assessment and are a factual, objective resource that simply describes your venue.
 They do not ‘rate’ a venue or provide a user perspective.

 This information would act as the starting point for all disabled people and carers looking to visit new places and reacquaint themselves with previous places whilst supporting businesses to recover as quickly as possible.
 The Access Guides enable those businesses to share their offer to a much wider audience.